cabforum/servercert/docs/EVG.md

 ## 17.5.
 Regular Self Audits

 During the period in which it issues EV Certificates, the CA MUST strictly control its service quality by performing ongoing self audits against a randomly selected sample of at least three percent of the EV Certificates it has issued in the period beginning immediately after the last sample was taken.
-For all EV Certificates where the Final Cross-Correlation and Due Diligence requirements of [Section 11.13](#final-cross-correlation-and-due-diligence) of these Guidelines is performed by an RA, the CA MUST strictly control its service quality by performing ongoing self audits against a randomly selected sample of at least six percent of the EV Certificates it has issued in the period beginning immediately after the last sample was taken.
+For all EV Certificates where the Final Cross-Correlation and Due Diligence requirements of [Section 11.13](#final-cross-correlation-and-due-diligence) is performed by an RA, the CA MUST strictly control its service quality by performing ongoing self audits against a randomly selected sample of at least six percent of the EV Certificates it has issued in the period beginning immediately after the last sample was taken.

 ## 17.6.
 Auditor Qualification